 I just celebrated a birthday with my two daughters.
 I chose one of my favorite restaurants and ordered coq au vin (it is time consuming to make for one person so I don’t make it at home much anymore), drank a great bottle of 10 year old zinfandel, stored in my wine cellar garage along with many other bottles waiting for that perfect occasion to open.
 It was a great day.
-I crawled into my crisp white cotton sheets that night with a smile on my face.

 I am in a great place in my life.
 My kids are grown, live together, and still love to hang with me.
 I wake up each morning and see a pond with lots of ducks floating and ducking (is that where the term comes from?) under water, reeds blowing in the wind, vineyards with bare vines, yellow mustard swaying in between the rows, my vegetable and flower gardens, and bike riders yelling “no cars” as they turn the corner and stream by.